-In this paper we estimated forward-looking interest rate reaction functions for the G3 economies and for a group of countries which recently adopted explicit inflation targets as the centre-piece of their monetary strategies.
-In addition to the detailed results for each country, a number of general conclusions emerge from our empirical results.
+In this paper we estimate forward-looking interest rate reaction functions for the G3 economies and for a group of countries which recently adopted explicit inflation targets and central bank reforms as the centrepiece of their monetary strategies.
+In addition to the detailed results for each country set out above, a number of general conclusions emerge from our empirical results.

-First, the recent switch to inflation targets seems to have made little difference to interest rate policy in the group of inflation targeters.
-In practice it seems that any major changes in the responsiveness of interest rates to expected inflation took place well before the adoption of inflation targets or before the change towards greater central bank independence which occurred in some of these countries (New Zealand, the UK).
+First, with the exception of the UK, the recent switch to inflation targets seems to have made little difference to interest rate policy in the group of inflation targeters.
+In practice it seems that any major changes in the responsiveness of interest rates to expected inflation took place well before the adoption of inflation targets or before the change towards greater central bank independence which occurred in some of these countries (New Zealand, Canada).
 The obvious conclusion is that the new regimes were brought in to consolidate gains in terms of lower inflation.
 Only time will tell if, in response to major exogenous shocks, monetary policy will respond more vigorously to inflationary forces than in the past.
+In the case of the UK we do detect a shift in policy stance as changes in targeting regimes took place.
+Since 1992, a stable reaction function seems to be in place.

-26 Perhaps not surprisingly, both the inflation target and the band width were revised in the '90s
+29 Perhaps not surprisingly, both the inflation target and the band width were revised in the '90s